You’ve reached a comfortable level of fluency in general French and you know many expressions

 2. Watch a business report online on France24.com

 From Monday to Friday, France 24 features a daily video report on French and international economic and business news called « Le journal de l’économie ».

 Write down the meanings in your notebook, adding them to the other words that you’ve learned in tip #1 above.
+Also, try to use them in sentences of your own.
 Again, review the new vocabulary words before watching the next day’s video report.